nategri/chernobyl_dice/README.md

 * Six uranium glass marbles
 * Nixie tube display

+Geiger counter events ("clicks") are converted into random bits using the following algorithm:

+1. In a ring buffer, record either a 0 or a 1, depending on whether or not a Geiger event occurred
+2. Perform an initial debias of this 0-dominated stream using von Neumann's method [0]
-Geiger counter events ("clicks") are converted into random bits by taking the mod2 of the total number of 4 microsecond "ticks" that have passed since the device was switched on (e.g. the device outputs a "0" if the Geiger tube triggers on an even tick, and output a "1" if it triggers on an odd microsecond).
-[0]
+3. Further debias by performing an XOR this bit with the mod2 of the number of elapsed 4 microsecond intervals since the device was switched on

 The uranium glass sample is illuminated by an array of ultraviolet LEDs at each Geiger event, which makes them fluoresce bright green.
 This has nothing to do with the radioactivity of the sample, but it does, however, *look